New pension rules

 With a solidarity-based contribution plan, you will not be able to make any investment decisions of your own.
 When you retire, by default you will have a variable pension.
 Even though you will have your own pension capital, that capital will still be invested collectively, just as in the present set-up.
 In other words, the pension fund will invest the total pension capital of all its members together.
 You will not have the option to choose how it is invested.
 You cannot therefore opt for a so-called fixed benefit.

 A solidarity-based contribution plan will also include a mandatory solidarity reserve to minimise the likelihood of pension cuts.
 Of course the possibilities for minimising the need to cut pension benefits will depend on how much money is in the reserve.
-The size of the solidarity reserve is not yet known.
+At the time of switching to the new pension plan, that reserve will be filled using the Pension Fund’s buffer.
+Later, it will be topped up by withholding small amounts from the positive investment yields of the pension beneficiaries and other members aged 55 and up.

 Participants can influence decision-making by applying for membership of the Board of Trustees or the Accountability Body.
 Our board consists of 3 representatives on behalf of the employees (pension builders) and 2 on behalf of the pension beneficiaries (pension recipients).
 The Accountability Body, which consists of 6 people, has 4 representatives on behalf of the pension beneficiaries and 1 representative on behalf of the employees.
 In addition, we regularly ask for the opinion of participants on relevant pension or investment topics, such as, for example, socially responsible investment or risk appetite.
 Finally, you can always approach the Board with your questions, suggestions and comments via the mailbox of the Board of Trustees (algemeenbestuur.ppf@philips.com).